-Ever have one of those years days where your classroom feels like an endless game of whack-a-mole with kids popping off of the carpet during whole group, bouncing from desk to desk during assignments, and springing out of line during each and every transition??
-Well believe me, I certainly have!
-I have taught first grade for the past 7 years and my current group seems to be the wiggliest bunch I have ever worked with.
-Early in the year I had to accept that my typical class management systems and strategies would not be enough if I wanted to survive help all children learn.
-I must add that over half have now been diagnosed with ADD, ADHD, ODD, or Sensory Processing disabilities.
+Ever have one of those years days where your classroom feels like an endless game of whack-a-mole with kids popping off of the carpet during whole group, bouncing from desk to desk during assignments, and springing out of line during each and every transition?
+Well, believe me, I certainly have!
+I have taught first grade for the past seven years, and my current group seems to be the wiggliest bunch I have ever worked with.
+Early in the year, I had to accept that my typical class management systems and strategies would not be enough if I wanted to survive help all children learn.
+I must add that over half have now been diagnosed with ADD, ADHD, ODD, or sensory processing disabilities.

-easy classroom management strategies and inexpensive resources that will hopefully help both you and your students be successful.
-Below are 4 simple steps that can be implemented in any order (with a wide variety of ages), depending on classroom needs.
+If you are tired of the constant battles to keep the focus and cooperation of your wiggle worms, then this post is for you.
+Today, I am here from K’s Classroom Kreations to share some easy classroom management strategies and inexpensive resources that will hopefully help both you and your students be successful.
+Below are four simple steps that can be implemented in any order (with a wide variety of ages), depending on classroom needs.

 Step 2: Sensory Input (Fidgets)

-You might also notice a few children using tools from my “Fidget Box” which is usually full of twists, stress balls, and other sensory items.
-One of my favorite items are Tangles which can be twisted and turned.
+You might also notice a few children using tools from my “Fidget Box,” which is usually full of twists, stress balls, and other sensory items.
+One of my favorite items are Tangles, which can be twisted and turned.
 I teach my kiddos to act like “ninjas” while using them.
 If I see them playing or tools become distracting, they need to put them away.

-The framework of my day alternates between brief mini lessons and independent/guided practice in other locations in my classroom.
-I have found that by using a timer to limit my whole group instruction I am more purposeful in what I say and present.
-This also prevents my students from getting too antsy- remember the attention span of your students and stick to it.
-Did you know you can even find timers at the Dollar Tree??
+The framework of my day alternates between brief mini-lessons and independent/guided practice in other locations in my classroom.
+I have found that by using a timer to limit my whole group instruction, I am more purposeful in what I say and present.
+This also prevents my students from getting too antsy; remember the attention span of your students and stick to it.
+Did you know you can even find timers at the Dollar Tree?
 I also picked up a set of these magnetic clips – perfect for hanging schedules and picture cards right on the white board, filing cabinet, or frame of some student desks.

-When I notice that some of my kids seem all over the place (extra wiggly/chatty) I have them complete different movement activities to help calm them down.
-For example, stomping, carrying a heavy backpack, or feeling their own weight while on the monkey bars will help slow them down and regain control of their body.
+When I notice that some of my kids seem all over the place (extra wiggly/chatty), I have them complete different movement activities to help calm them down – for example: stomping, carrying a heavy backpack, or feeling their own weight while on the monkey bars will help slow them down and regain control of their body.

 I then supplemented with behavior contracts, sticker charts, and anything else I could think of for my few remaining students.
 Nothing worked this year!
 Finally, I attended a conference with strategies for working with students who have Autism and ADHD.
-I was reminded of the sensory issues that many of my students are dealing with and how I needed to break things down into a more hands on and visual way.
+I was reminded of the sensory issues that many of my students are dealing with and how I needed to break things down into a more hands-on and visual way.

+Once the system was ready to go, I simply used VELCRO® to stick a small cup to each of their desks (to prevent spilling) and put all pieces in a zip-up pencil bag.
 I picked one behavior to focus on first with each child.
-For example, one child was constantly interrupting and another was constantly wandering the room (among many other disruptive behaviors of course).
-With these starting places in mind I rewarded each child with a special token every time I saw the correct behavior displayed.
-I also made sure to use specific praise like ” I love that you raised your hand to answer.”
-OR ” I love the way __ is sitting in his seat.
+For example, one child was constantly interrupting, and another was constantly wandering the room (among many other disruptive behaviors, of course).
+With these starting places in mind, I rewarded each child with a special token every time I saw the correct behavior displayed.
+I also made sure to use specific praise like, “I love that you raised your hand to answer” or “I love the way ________ is sitting in his seat.
 Who else can model great choices like him?” to reinforce positive choices.

-When I shared this plan with a few other teachers one initial concern was the amount of time they would be spending with rewards and not working.
+When I shared this plan with a few other teachers, one initial concern was the amount of time they would be spending with rewards and not working.
 I understand this concern.
 Believe me.
 But like I told them, how much time is your targeted student actually on task, engaged, and not disrupting learning for others right now?
 Probably not very much.
-The way I saw it was if I could get the student to buy in to this system, then the 5 minutes spent earning a reward was well worth their cooperation and learning throughout the remainder of the lesson.
+The way I saw it was that if I could get the student to buy in to this system, then the five minutes spent earning a reward was well worth their cooperation and learning throughout the remainder of the lesson.
 Also, as students learn to self-manage their behaviors, slowly wean them off of the reward system.
 This can be done in two different ways: 1) increase the amount of tokens needed before a reward can be earned, or 2) rather than giving tokens every few minutes like at first, give them after the completion of a whole task, lesson, or day.
-The goal is to eventually help children realize they are in control of their bodies and choices and have the tokens not be necessary.
-Once my other teammates tried this system they were loving it also and saw great changes in behaviors.
+The goal is to eventually help children realize they are in control of their bodies and choices and to have the tokens not be necessary.
+Once my other teammates tried this system, they were loving it also and saw great changes in behaviors.

-I hope this post gave you lots of new ideas about ways to help your wiggle worms gain better control of their bodies, and hopefully their learning.
-If you have any questions feel free to pop on over to my blog, check out my classroom on Instagram, or visit my Teachers Pay Teachers Store.
+I hope this post gave you lots of new ideas about ways to help your wiggle worms gain better control of their bodies and hopefully their learning.
+If you have any questions, feel free to pop on over to my blog, check out my classroom on Instagram, or visit my Teachers Pay Teachers store.
 Thank you!